TheMalwareGuardian/Awesome-Bootkits-Rootkits-Development/README.md

 ##### ***Basics***

+* [Web Living Off The Land Drivers](https://www.loldrivers.io/) -> Living Off The Land Drivers is a curated list of Windows drivers used by adversaries to bypass security controls and carry out attacks.
+The project helps security professionals stay informed and mitigate potential threats.
 * [Web CrowdStrike: The Current State of Exploit Development, Part 1](https://www.crowdstrike.com/blog/state-of-exploit-development-part-1/) -> In Part 1, we addressed binary exploitation on Windows systems, including some legacy and contemporary mitigations that exploit writers and adversaries must deal with in today's cyber landscape.
 * [Web CrowdStrike: The Current State of Exploit Development, Part 2](https://www.crowdstrike.com/blog/state-of-exploit-development-part-2/) -> In Part 2, we will walk through more of the many mitigations Microsoft has put in place.
 * [Web VMWare: Hunting Vulnerable Kernel Drivers](https://blogs.vmware.com/security/2023/10/hunting-vulnerable-kernel-drivers.html) -> In information security, even seemingly insignificant issues could pose a significant threat.
 One notable vector of attack is through device drivers used by legitimate software developers.
 There are numerous available drivers to support legacy hardware in every industry, some of which are from businesses that have long stopped supporting the device.
 To continue operations, organizations rely upon these deprecated device drivers.